CommanderTvis/pumpkin-agents/REPORT.md

 University of Bologna.
 There is no native bridge, no JPL, no SWI-Prolog
 install: the solver is a normal JVM library, bundled into the plugin jar.

-**Knowledge representation.** Each tick the brain rebuilds a small dynamic knowledge base of percept facts (`visited(X, Z)`, `breeze(X, Z)`, `stench(X, Z)`) from what the agent has sensed so far, and runs it against a fixed static program.
+Each tick the brain rebuilds a small dynamic knowledge base of percept facts (`visited(X, Z)`, `breeze(X, Z)`, `stench(X, Z)`) from what the agent has sensed so far, and runs it against a fixed static program.
 The textbook closed-world rule that "a visited cell with